HumanCellAtlas/data-store/README.md

         # do stuff
     ```

+### Audit Logs
+The DSS uses AWS Cloudtrail and S3 to manage audit logs.
+By default audit logs are disable, but can be abled by setting
+`ENABLE_AUDIT_LOGS` to 0 in the [environment file](environment) and providing a name for `DSS_AUDIT_LOGS_BUCKET`.
+The
+Cloudtrail and S3 bucket will then be created by re-running `make deploy-infra`.
+Do not enable audit logs until after
+you have sucesfully deployed the DSS at least once otherwise it will fail.
+This is because not all of the resources
+monitored by the Cloudtrail are created until after the first `make deploy` is run.
+Specifically the AWS Lambdas which
+are deployed by chalice during `make deploy` and are not managed by terraform.

+The Audit logs monitor any managements changes in the AWS account, object read/write in the S3 replica, and invokation
+of DSS-API and DSS-ADMIN Lambdas.

 ### Enabling Profiling
 AWS Xray tracing is used for profiling the performance of deployed lambdas.
 This can be enabled for `chalice/app.py` by
 setting the lambda environment variable `DSS_XRAY_TRACE=1`.
 For all other daemons you must also check